Fenekhu/gr-miniplayer/README.md

 #### Art Quality

 The resolution (maximum dimension for non-square images) of art to be retrieved from the station.
+Not all images are available at lower qualities.

 Key: `art.quality`
 Values: `string`: `500` (default), `200`, `100`, `40`
 Example: `"art.quality": "500"`

+Note: Images are cached at whatever quality they are first retrieved at.
+The cache can be manually deleted from disk, but [`path_provider`](https://pub.dev/documentation/path_provider/latest/path_provider/getApplicationCacheDirectory.html) doesn't make it clear where it is located on each system.
+On Windows, it is `%APPDATA%\Local\com.fenekhu\Gensokyo Radio Miniplayer\art`.

 #### Default Window Size